atcbosselut/scs-baselines/README.md

 ### Installing Jobman

-Instructions Jobman are a bit unclear, so just run the following commands from your home directory:
+Instructions for installing Jobman are a bit convoluted, so just run the following commands from your home directory and you should be fine:

 ```
 git clone git://git.assembla.com/jobman.git Jobman